helkebir/foxglove2zmq/README.md

                         The ZMQ socket pattern to use ('push' for PUSH/PULL or 'pub' for PUB/SUB).
   -w FOXGLOVE_WS, --foxglove-ws FOXGLOVE_WS
                         The WebSocket URL of the Foxglove server (e.g., ws://localhost:8765).
-  -z ZMQ_BIND, --zmq-bind ZMQ_BIND
+  -o OUTGOING, --outgoing OUTGOING
-                        The TCP address for the ZMQ server to bind to (e.g., tcp://localhost:5555).
+                        The TCP address for the outgoing ZMQ server to bind to (e.g., tcp://localhost:5555).
+  -i INCOMING, --incoming INCOMING
+                        The TCP address for the incoming ZMQ server to bind to (e.g., tcp://localhost:5556).
   -v VERBOSITY, --verbosity VERBOSITY
                         The verbosity level (0 = errors only, 1 = info, 2 = debug).
   -b [BLOCKLIST ...], --blocklist [BLOCKLIST ...]